Gipsy House: Writing hut

 A public appeal was made in 2011 to save the hut which was in "imminent danger of falling apart due to decay".
 The cost of moving the hut to the Roald Dahl Museum and Story Centre in Great Missenden High Street was estimated at £500,000 by Dahl's granddaughter, Sophie Dahl who said that the hut was like an "ancient tomb" and that "there was something still quite sacred about it".
 The appeal was met with criticism due to the perceived wealth of the Dahl family.

 The mythology surrounding Dahl's hut and his authorial public status was critiqued by the academic Laura Viñas Valle in her 2016 book De-constructing Dahl.
 Valle compared the preserving of Dahl's hut to "what seemed to be a process of embalming, reminiscent of Ancient Egypt" and critiqued the legend of the lone genius and myth making perpetrated by the image of Dahl alone in his hut.
 Valle argued that such myth making negated the important role that his literary editors had in shaping his work for publication.

-The writing hut was reproduced in Wes Anderson's 2009 film adaptation of Dahl's 1970 novel Fantastic Mr Fox.
+The writing hut was reproduced in Wes Anderson's 2009 film adaptation of Dahl's 1970 novel Fantastic Mr Fox and his 2023 film adaptation of 1977’s The Wonderful Story of Henry Sugar and Six More.